ADubhlaoich/adubhlaoich.ie/src/writing/pobail-retrospective.md

 ## Lockdown Reflection

-In the years before COVID-19 bludgeoned international dance communities, we'd dance outdoors (roughly) once a month on a bandstand in a park.
+In the summers before COVID-19 bludgeoned international dance communities, once a month (roughly) we'd dance on a bandstand in a park.
 When restrictions eased up, people started meeting up and dancing outdoors - on an unofficial basis, of course.
 This was an ad-hoc effort organised by a handful of people, and through it, we slowly got a picture of who was still around.

 A lot of people left Dublin during lockdown, if not the country altogether.
 The scene had a hard reset: there was a group of existing dancers who might not have socialised much in the past, a bunch of migrant dancers trying to make local connections, and a few people trying it for the first time through the limited classes available.

 We'd dance once or twice a weekend outdoors, then go for some drinks afterwards.
-The organisers I originally took classes from decided it was time to throw in the towel, and asked if I was interested in taking over.
+The organisers I originally took classes from decided [it was time to throw in the towel](https://www.facebook.com/groups/213020498710404/posts/4634837796528630/), and asked if I was interested in taking over.
 After many years taking a backseat in the community, I decided I was willing to step back up - and had a vision.
 It was an opportunity to build something better.

 I had made a lot of mistakes in the past, and tried to warn people away from doing the same.
 Much of the time they didn't listen.
 I realised my mentality for running events was similar to class planning for an inexperienced teacher.
 Sometimes you're inclined to focus on describing what can go wrong - in an effort to help people, you air all the greivances you have with how you felt you learned something badly.